aptos-foundation/AIPs/aips/on-chain-randomness-impl.md

 - Once each validator receives a secure-subset of *valid transcripts* from 66% of the stake, it aggregates the valid transcript into a single final *aggregated transcript* and passes it on to consensus.
 More specifically, the validator will propose the aggregated wPVSS transcript via a `ValidatorTransaction`.
 Upon committing on the first `ValidatorTransaction` that contains a valid aggregated wPVSS transcript, validators finish the wDKG and start the new epoch.
 - Finally, when the new epoch begins and the new validators are online, they can decrypt their shares of the secret from the aggregated transcript.
 At this point, the new validators will be ready to produce randomness for every block by evaluating a wVRF in a secret-shared manner, as we explain in a later section.

-#### Reconfiguration

-The reconfiguration is a procedure to:

-- Increment the on-chain epoch counter.
-- Compute the set of validators in the new epoch and their stake distribution, namely `ValidatorSet`.
-- Emit a `NewEpochEvent` to validators to restart some components and enter the new epoch.

-The current reconfiguration does the above steps in one [Move function call](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-framework/sources/reconfiguration.move#L96).

-For on-chain randomness, validators need to perform the wDKG before the new epoch starts.
-Yet the computation of wDKG takes `ValidatorSet` of the next-epoch as input, so that the wDKG can setup shared secrets among next-epoch validators according to their stake distribution.
-Therefore, the new reconfiguration procedure for the on-chain randomness, referred to as ***async reconfiguration***, is a phase that includes the following steps.

-- To start the async reconfiguration, validators will compute the `ValidatorSet` of the next epoch, and start the wDKG.
-- Validators run the wDKG as described in the [previous section](#weighted-distributed-key-generation-using-wpvss).
-- When the wDKG finishes, the validators finish the async reconfiguration by performing the tasks of epoch change and entering the new epoch.

-One implication of this design is that any request to change the `ValidatorSet` during the wDKG phase will be rejected.

-There is one more complication about the async reconfiguration due to *on-chain configuration* changes.
-On-chain configurations are special on-chain resources that control system behaviors (e.g., `ValidatorSet`, `ConsensusConfig`, `Features`).
-Some of them, when being updated by a governance proposal transaction, require an instant reconfiguration in the same transaction, to guarantee consistency among validators even under crashes.
-However, async reconfiguration cannot be instant (because it requires the wDKG to finish), and the on-chain configuration changes cannot be applied before the new epoch starts.

-The solution is for the validators to buffer the on-chain configuration changes when the transaction is executed, run the wDKG, and then apply the buffered on-chain configuration changes when the new epoch starts.
-All on-chain configuration changes during the wDKG will be buffered and applied together when the new epoch starts.

 #### Randomness Generation Using wVRFs

 In each epoch, the validators will collaborate to produce randomness for *every* block finalized by consensus, by evaluating a *weighted verifiable random function (wVRF)* using the shared secret established by the wDKG.